wp-plugins/striptease/readme.txt

 == Installation ==

-1. Place the `striptease.php` plugin file in your Wordpress plugins directory.
+1. Place the `striptease.php` plugin file in your WordPress plugins directory.
 2. Activate the StripTease plugin on your WordPress plugins administration panel.
 3. Once it's activated, StripTease will immediately begin stripping your teaser links.